jupyterlab/jupyter-ai/docs/source/index.md

 # Jupyter AI

 Welcome to Jupyter AI, which brings generative AI to Jupyter.
-Jupyter has always been focused on enabling humans to interact with code and data, and with the advent of generative AI, we're now able to use natural language to further enhance this experience.
-Jupyter AI offers:
+Jupyter AI provides a user-friendly and powerful way to explore generative AI in notebooks and use these models to accelerate your work in JupyterLab and the Jupyter Notebook.
+More specifically, Jupyter AI offers:

 * An `%%ai` magic that turns the Jupyter notebook into a reproducible generative AI playground.
+  This works anywhere the IPython kernel runs (JupyterLab, Jupyter Notebook, Google Colab, VSCode, etc.).
-* A native UI in JupyterLab, enabling you to engage with generative AI as a conversational assistant.
+* A native chat UI in JupyterLab that enables you to work with generative AI as a conversational assistant.
 * Support for a wide range of generative model providers and models (AI21, Anthropic, Cohere, Hugging Face, OpenAI, SageMaker, etc.).